Fred Seibert, Executive Producer

 In my lives, I’ve often found that being crazy isn’t such a bad thing.

 After the acquisition, I turned right around and formed Frederator Networks to continue the work started at Next New Networks, helping to creating the future of television.
 In rapid succession, we successfully launched Cartoon Hangover (one of select few partners in YouTube’s Original Channels Initiative), and started distributing independently owned animation channels on our newly formed Channel Frederator Network (as of now we’re at over 3000 channels, making us the world’s largest animation network).
 And with our audience asking us for more about videogames, TV and movies, we started The Leaderboard Network and Cinematica.
+Even though I sold Frederator Networks some years ago, but I’m proud of the hundreds of YouTube creators we helped to build their channels.

 Several years ago, a young former Frederator intern, David Karp, was working out of our New York office and developed the Tumblr platform.
 I became one of the company’s early investors and proudly served on its board of directors until Yahoo! acquired Tumblr in 2013.

-Over the past 10 years, I took some guff from some of my Old Media buddies.
+I took some guff from some of my Old Media buddies.
 They thought I was crazy to try such ambitious plans in a fledgling industry.
 But then, in my lives, I’ve often found that being crazy isn’t such a bad thing.
 So being crazy isn’t a liability in the Internet business, either.

 Life # 3 — Branding & Agency Man